Is Microsoft Defender Enough to Stay Protected in 2023?

 - Application Control — Lets you decide exactly what permissions the apps on your PC have.

 Panda has an excellent malware scanner for Windows.
-The software detected 100% of all malware in tests, including the newest cyber threats.
+The software detected 98% of all malware in my series of tests, including the newest cyber threats.
 Panda also had fewer falsely flagged items than other antiviruses, making it less time-consuming to sort through quarantined files.

 You can test Panda’s premium antivirus risk-free with its 30-day money-back guarantee.
 Getting a refund is easy as all you have to do is fill out a web form and forward it to customer support.
 After I requested a refund, I got a response in 3 hours saying it was confirmed.
 Later, I had the money refunded in 8 days.